C2FO/vfs/docs/os.md

 ```go
 func (l *Location) Volume() string
 ```
-Volume returns the volume, if any, of the location.
-Given "C:/foo/bar" it returns "C" on Windows.
-On other platforms it returns "".
+Volume returns the URI authority, if any, of the location.

 ```go
 func (l *Location) Authority() authority.Authority